alexrobincrabbe/build_a_treehouse/README.md

 - Be inspired to build a treehouse.
 - Get an idea of the steps in involved in building a treehouse.
 - Contact the website owner, to share projects or get tips.
-- Follow the progress of the website owners treehouse.
+- Follow the progress of the website owner's treehouse.

 Build a Treehouse fills these needs by:
 - Providing a broad overview of the steps to build a treehouse on the home page.
 - Providing external links to inspire and inform the visitor.
 - Links in the text to the gallery, to show specific examples and show by example.
-- Providing a contact page to write a message to the website owner.
+- Providing a contact page to write a message to the website owner, ask for more info, share their own ideas.

 ### Business Goals
 The Business Goals of Build a Treehouse are:
+- Provide a source of information about building a treehouse.
-- Showcase the Treehouse built by the website owner.
+- Showcase the treehouse built by the website owner.
 - Gain subscribers through the newsletter.
 - Make contact with people with similar interests, exhange ideas.